Tinkerforge/doc/source/Software/API_Bindings.rst

  gmcs /optimize /target:library /out:Tinkerforge.dll source/Tinkerforge/*.cs

 The library can be used without any further extensions.
-As an example lets compile the configuration example of the stepper brick.
+As an example lets compile the configuration example of the Stepper Brick.

 For this we create a folder and copy the Tinkerforge.dll and the examples/Brick/Stepper/ExampleConfiguration.cs into this folder::